jamesrwilliams/flagpole/README.md

 ### debugFlagpole_groups

-Use the following shortcode to get a debug output for flag groups.
+Use the following shortcode to get a debug output for Flag Groups.

 ```php
 echo do_shortcode('[debugFlagpole_groups]');